 A bit of a scandal followed, with my friend threatening to call the police or jumping out of the car.
 Eventually, they settled for 20 Euros.

-Don’t get me wrong: the big majority of taxi drivers in Romania are honest people who would not even negotiate a sum and instead turn on the meter and charge you accordingly (you can ask them an estimate of the price though and they will tell you a sum that’s very close).
+Don’t get me wrong: the big majority of taxi drivers in Romania are honest people who would not even negotiate a larger sum and instead turn on the meter and charge you accordingly (you can ask them an estimate of the price though and they will tell you a sum that’s very close).

 Most of the taxi drivers won’t drive you around for tens of minutes just to increase their pay.
 But there are some that do this and since it’s better to be prepared than sorry, here is how to make sure you won’t get scammed by a taxi driver in Romania: